andycroll/andycroll.com/_posts/2024/2024-11-11-use-blank-and-present-in-rails.md

 ## Additional reading

 For the vast majority of Rails applications, using `blank?` and `present?` leads to cleaner, more idiomatic, and more maintainable code.
-There's a further enhancement [`presence` that can also make your code more expressive](/ruby/use-the-presence-method).
+For a further enhancement, check out [`presence`](/ruby/use-the-presence-method).
+Use of this method can also make your code more expressive.